-Will continue to work through the Children's Hubs during this pandemic.
-Local Authorities responsible for placement of SEND students have contacted THS to conduct risk assessments.
+Will continue to work through the HSSCP and Children's Hubs during this pandemic.
+Local Authorities responsible for placement of SEND students will have contact with THS to conduct risk assessments.

 There are no changes to our reporting procedures for safeguarding concerns to Local Authority Hubs, or to our LADO.